Experimental Yield vs Theoretical Yield

-The percentage yield is calculated from the ratio of experimental yield to theoretical yield.
-It measures how efficiently a reaction was carried out in the laboratory.
+The percentage yield is calculated from the ratio of actual experimental yield to theoretical maximum yield.
+It serves as a benchmark for experimental competence and industrial process efficiency.

 The Formula